-It was exciting to get the results this month from Simple’s research study, Marketing Resource Management in the Age of Intelligence — and have it confirmed that in many cases, marketers are now becoming the custodian of customer experiences rather than just brand communications.
+It was exciting to get the results from Simple’s recent research study, Marketing Resource Management in the Age of Intelligence — and have it confirmed that in many cases, marketers are now becoming the custodian of customer experiences rather than just brand communications.

 With almost 2 in 3 chief marketing officers and marketing teams taking on responsibility for managing the customer experience, it’s more than a nascent trend – and fast becoming business as usual.